certainty/certainty/README.md

 # David Krentzlin

 > Keep learning.
 Show up.
 Do the work.
-Finish strong."
+Finish strong.

 With 18 years in the field, I eat, sleep, and breathe code.
 I know how to approach complex systems and build components that meet today’s demands.